rch4-org/rch4-org.github.io/content/about_rch4.md

       of points allocated to 12 questions.
 As every monthly report form is submitted, the information is automatically picked up by a database and the statistics updated in real time.
-All interventions known to aﬀect the course of disease (e.g., NIV, Trach., gastrostomy, etc.) are tracked.
+All interventions known to aﬀect the course of disease (e.g., NIV, Trach., gastrostomy, etc.) are tracked.\

       We therefore maintain a very accurate analysis of each PALS, enabling pro-active ongoing management of their RCH4 treatment if possible.

       The monthly monitoring reports also track the drugs and all dietary supplements taken by PALS who are being treated with RCH4.
-Whether or not you are taking RCH4, we do not recommend taking supplements without you specifically discussing the topic with your doctor.
     image_alt: lorem-ipsum
     background: gray
     actions: []